Decompression equipment: Recreational Dive Planner

 The Recreational Dive Planner (or RDP) is a set of devices marketed by PADI with which no-stop time underwater can be calculated.
 The RDP was developed by DSAT and was the first dive table developed exclusively for recreational, no stop diving.
 There are four types of RDPs: the original table version first introduced in 1988, The Wheel version, the original electronic version or eRDP introduced in 2005 and the latest electronic multi-level version or eRDPML introduced in 2008.

 The low price and convenience of many modern dive computers mean that many recreational divers only use tables such as the RDP for a short time during training before moving on to use a diving computer.

 Decompression software

-Decompression software such as Departure, DecoPlanner, Ultimate Planner, Z-Planner, V-Planner and GAP are available, which simulate the decompression requirements of different dive profiles with different gas mixtures using decompression algorithms.
+Decompression software such as Departure, DecoPlanner, DiveLogic, Ultimate Planner, Z-Planner, V-Planner and GAP are available, which simulate the decompression requirements of different dive profiles with different gas mixtures using decompression algorithms.

 Decompression software can be used to generate tables or schedules matched to a diver's planned dive profile and breathing gas mixtures.
 The usual procedure is to generate schedules for the intended profile and for the most likely contingency profiles, such as slightly greater depth, delayed ascent and early ascent.
 Sometimes an emergency minimum decompression schedule and a more conservative schedule will be generated to allow the diver further options.

 Decompression software is available based on: